EasyFarm/EasyFarm/README.md

 #### Special Thanks!

-* FFEVO Team for producing the memory reading api this program could not operate without.
+* The FFEVO Team for producing the memory reading api this program could not operate without.

 * The Windower Team for producing the Windower client and resource files which make using the program a whole lot easier.